 Yes, tea and coffee facilities will be provided in the waiting area.

-Tours of the facility were held on 9 and 11 January 2020.
-Tours will be limited once the temporary unit is in use to maintain provacy of the women in labour.
+Tours are limited to maintain privacy of the women in labour.
 A virtual walkthrough of the Temporary Birthing Unit is available on YouTube - Wollongong Hospital Temporary Birthing Unit Walk Through.

 In response to feedback regarding the location of the existing waiting area, we undertook a review of the available options.
 In particular, we investigated the possibility of moving the waiting area to an alternate space at the back of the unit.
 It was suggested this alternate area may offer women in labour, who are walking around the unit, more privacy.
 Following a full assessment of the options and considering all of the benefits, impacts and risks of moving the waiting area it was determined that the waiting area will remain in the original location.